CitrineInformatics/citrine-python/docs/source/getting_started/teams.rst

     # Add them to your team
     team.add_user(user_id)

-When adding a User to a Team, you can specify the actions that User should have:
+When adding a user to a team, you can specify the actions that user should have:

 .. code-block:: python